Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

 We calibrated the model to the market data for the three years using the time range 2011-2013.
-Let $\mathcal T = \{t_0\dots, t_N\}$ denotes the dates in this sample period.
+Let $\mathcal T = \{t_0\dots, t_N\}$ denote the dates in this sample period.
 We made the following assumptions on the market data:

-\begin{enumerate}[i)] \item we considere the CDS par-spreads on Republic of Italy with tenor 5 years and 10 years, both in USD and in EUR; \item we use the same short rate for domestic and foreign currency
+\begin{enumerate}[i)] \item we consider the CDS par--spreads on Republic of Italy with 5 years and 10 years {tenor}, both in USD and in EUR; \item we use the same short rate for domestic and foreign currency